buildpacks/spec/buildpack.md

 Mixins MAY ONLY BE provided by the following sources:
 - The stack (run-image and/or build-image)
+- The [Buildpack Descriptor](#buildpacktoml-toml) of a buildpack

-If any required mixins are not also provided, then the group will fail to detect.
+If any required mixins are not also provided, then the group MUST fail to detect.

+If a stack provides mixins that are not required by any buildpacks, the group MAY pass detection.

+If a stack buildpack provides a mixin that is not required, the stack buildpack MAY pass detection.
+For each of the build and run phases:
+* If a stack buildpack provides mixins, and at least one of those mixins are required; it MAY pass
+* If a stack buildpack provides mixins, and none of those mixins are required; it MUST be skipped
+* If a stack buildpack provides mixins, and none of those mixins are required, but it also provides another dependency (non-mixin), which is required; it MAY pass following the normal build plan rules
+* If a stack buildpack does not provide mixins; it MAY pass

 If a mixin is required for a single stage only with the `build:` or `run:` prefix, it MUST NOT be included in the Buildpack Build Plan during the stage where it is not required.
 During the detect phase, the lifecycle MUST create a build plan containing only the entries required during that stage (build or run) without the stage-specifier prefix.
 * If a mixin is required for "run" stage only, it MUST NOT appear in the buildpack plan entries during build